snapcrafters/tmnationsforever/README.md

 ## Reusing this snap

-You can use this snap as a reference for creating snaps of other WINE compatible Windows applications.
-Here are the main things you'll need to
+You can use this snap as a reference for creating snaps of other WINE compatible 32-bit Windows applications or games.
+Here are the main things you'll need to modify:
-modify:

   * Change the meta data and `apps:` and `parts:` names from `tmnationsforever`.
   * Modify the `command:` to reference the executable the application/game should launch.